apear9/rdwplus/cran-comments.md

 In Rd files:

 * Unexported functions previously with examples (get_distance.R, report_mapset.R) have had their examples removed.
-* \dontrun has been replaced with \donttest in ...
-* \dontrun has been removed altogether in toggle_silence.R,
+* \dontrun has been replaced with \donttest or removed altogether (e.g. toggle_silence.R, silence.R)
 * All examples where we set par() have been modified such that we no longer set par().
-These are derive_flow.R, reclassify_streams.R, ...
+E.g. derive_flow.R, reclassify_streams.R.

 Addressing the "[ensuring] that [our] functions do not write by default or in [our] examples/vignettes/tests in the user's home filespace. ...
 Please only write/save files if the user has specified a directory in the function themselves" comment: